ZebraMilk/library/README.md

-Okay, so I have the getBookINfo working
+Okay, so I have the getBookInfo working
 Also addBook working